-Further guidance on the authorisation of PGDs, PGD use in complex commissioning scenarios and the roles and responsibilities of signatories is available on the SPS website.^{4,5,6,7}
+Further guidance on the authorisation of PGDs, PGD use in complex commissioning scenarios and the roles and responsibilities of signatories is available on the SPS website.
+4,5,6,7

-4. What organisations must do with SPS national PGD templates
+What organisations must do with SPS national templates

-The organisation adopting the national PGD template must review them following local governance processes.
+The organisation adopting the national template must review them following local governance processes.
 Any text highlighted in blue on the templates must be reviewed against local process, policy and guidance and amended/completed as appropriate.

-The PGD templates state the dates the template is valid from and to and when it was approved by the relevant national body.
-Organisations must add dates to the PGD to state when the PGD is valid for use within the organisation and when it will expire.
-It is recommended that the expiry date given does not exceed that of the SPS PGD template.
+The templates state the dates the template is valid from and to and when it was approved by the relevant national body.
+Organisations must add dates to the template to state when the template is valid for use within the organisation and when it will expire.
+It is recommended that the expiry date given does not exceed that of the SPS template, as it will have been updated at this point.